 Once you've confirmed the correct frequency code, your universal remote will now function to fully control the TV including not just input switching but also volume, channel changes, etc.

 The first thing you should do is examine the TV and look for any external buttons and ports.
 In TVs that I've looked at on three different cruise lines, they all have buttons - but they don't function.
 In our cabin (a Junior Suite on Oasis of the Seas), it was VERY easy to access the HDMI port as well as other inputs.
 I was able to tilt the TV forward slightly and plug the cable right in.
 Not all cruise ship TVs will be that easy to access the ports, but you should be able to still make things work.

 Once the cable is plugged into the TV, plug the other end into your laptop and tap the input selection button on your remote.

 If everything is setup properly on your video source, you should now have that displayed on the cruise ship TV!

 Don't Be a Dick and Abuse Your New Power!

 Like many "hacks" that I do, it's more about seeing if I can do something than actually abusing the power.
 Some cruise ships lock you out so that they can offer your Pay Per View movies, while others simply offer free movie channels.
-If your cruise line offers movie rentals, be a good guy and save yourself some time by taking advantage of that service vs tieing up the internet connection downloading it for free.
+If your cruise line offers movie rentals, be a good guy and save yourself some time by taking advantage of that service vs hogging the internet connection downloading it for free.

 Above anything else - be responsible!
-When you are done using your laptop or Xbox / Playstation / Nintendo game console, PLEASE make sure to switch the inputs back to the official input so that the next occupant of the cabin can have a great experience too.
+When you are done using your laptop or Xbox / PlayStation / Nintendo game console, PLEASE make sure to switch the inputs back to the official input so that the next occupant of the cabin can have a great experience too.